The Union of the Wizard & The Warrior: Plot

 As she reunites with school staffers and the just-arriving Gamby and Russell, Abbott releases a live tiger mascot rented by Russell to celebrate graduation day.
 Roaming the main hall it attacks and kills its malevolent trainer.
 As the staff make their escape, Snodgrass locks Abbott in the tiger's cage and the feline is secured in the main hall via a security gate closure.
 Gamby interrupts the graduation ceremony to inform all attendees to evacuate.
 Meanwhile, Abbott is able to use a mop to reach and activate a fire alarm, which unlocks the main hall and allows the tiger to walk free.
 Encountering the tiger, Russell tries a technique to calm the animal, but he ends up with his right hand being mauled.
 Gamby reenters the school, finding a wounded Russell on the floor.
 He laments the situation, but both reaffirm their friendship.
 When the tiger reappears, Gamby stands in front of Russell and lets loose with a mighty roar, which causes the tiger to back off.
 Gamby carries his comatose friend out of the building.
 He's immediately taken to a waiting ambulance while Abbott is arrested and put into a squad car.
 Looking out the window of the vehicle, she breaks into an evil grin as she watches the EMT check for signs of life over a motionless Russell.

 Three months later, Gamby drops off his daughter Janelle (Maya G. Love) at North Jackson High for her first day, and we see Nash (Dale Dickey) is now the principal.
-Gamby travels to Forest Hills Middle School where he has taken over as principal there, meeting his new vice principal, Miggs.
+Gamby arrives at Forest Hills Middle School as its new principal, where he meets his vice principal, Miggs (Steve Little, who had previously starred alongside McBride in Eastbound & Down).
 Russell is seen working as a boutique manager in the town mall.
 Snodgrass had her book The Union of the Wizard & The Warrior published, including cover art clearly inspired by Gamby and Russell.
 She's doing an in-house reading at the mall bookstore, and Gamby is happily seated in the audience.
 As they celebrate afterwards by grabbing a meal in the mall food court, Gamby looks up and spots Russell at a nearby table, soda in hand.
 They exchange silent glances and nods.
 When Gamby looks over again, Russell's chair is empty.
 When he takes another look, the entire table is vacant.
 A knowing smile crosses his face.